 - Check the PSU: Is your PSU working?
-If you also bought the Antminer 1600w PSU(APW3-12-1600-B2) for the miner, please make sure your home voltage is stable.
-The working voltage of this PSU should be >= 205V.
-If your home voltage is not stable, the PSU may stop working(or with the fun working but no power output).
-In this occasion, you may need to get a voltage stabilizer for the PSU.
+If you bought the Antminer 1600w PSU(APW3-12-1600-B2) for the miner, please make sure the voltage is stable.
+The working voltage of this PSU should be >= 205V(For the Antminer APW3++ PSU, the working voltage is 110V – 220V, which is 1600w for 200V – 240V and 1200w for 100V – 140V).
+If your voltage is not stable, the PSU may stop working(or only the fan working but no power output).
+On this occasion, you may need to get a voltage stabilizer for the PSU.

-- Update firmware: Check tutorial here: https://www.eastshore.xyz/how-to-upgrade-the-firmware-for-a-bitcoin-miner/
+- Update the firmware: Check tutorial here: https://www.eastshore.xyz/how-to-upgrade-the-firmware-for-a-bitcoin-miner/

 - Swap controllers: Take out the controller from a working miner and use it on the non-working one, see how it goes.
 On top of the miner, there is a silver cover fixated by screws, in it: